rooneg/5srd.github.io/_classes/fighter.md

 ### Ability Score Improvement

 When you reach 4th level, and again at 6th, 8th, 12th, 14th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
-As normal, you can’t increase an ability score above 20 using this feature.
+As normal, you can't increase an ability score above 20 using this feature.

 ### Extra Attack

 Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.
 The number of attacks increases to three when you reach 11th level in this class and to four when you reach 20th level in this class.

 ### Indomitable
 Beginning at 9th level, you can reroll a saving throw that you fail.
-If you do so, you must use the new roll, and you can’t use this feature again until you finish a long rest.
+If you do so, you must use the new roll, and you can't use this feature again until you finish a long rest.
 You can use this feature twice between long rests starting at 13th level and three times between long rests starting at 17th level.